INSTALL 'WAZE' FOR A BETTER DRIVING EXPERIENCE

 ARE TRAFFIC CAMERAS IN CYPRUS REALLY FOR ROAD SAFETY OR TO CREATE REVENUE?

-Two main questions are always at the forefront of the debate when it comes to Cyprus traffic cameras.
+Two main questions are always at the forefront of the debate when it comes to CYPRUS TRAFFIC CAMERAS.
 The first is, ‘Are traffic cameras installed purely for road safety or to raise funds?’
 The second is ‘Are traffic cameras really effective at reducing speeding drivers or preventing accidents on Cyprus roads?’
-Both provoke much debate, and there seems to be no clear answers when addressing both of these questions.
+With both questions provoking much debate, there seems to be no clear answers!
+One thing is certain, however, and that is that the rapid deployment of TRAFFIC CAMERAS has led to the majority of drivers questioning not only their effectiveness but also their validity.

 TWO SIDES OF AN ARGUMENT